Osteopathy is a way of detecting, treating and preventing health problems by moving, stretching and massaging a person's muscles and joints.

 Cranial Osteopathy is a refined and subtle type of osteopathic treatment that uses very gentle manipulative pressure to encourage the release of stresses throughout the body, including the head.
 It is extremely effective in treating a wide range of conditions in people of all ages, from birth to old age.

 The Osteopath will prescribe a series of exercises specifically for your condition.
-Information and exercise sheets will be provided.
+Information and exercise sheets will be provided specific to your condition.

 £50 - 45 minutes